TianlongJia/TianlongJia.github.io/_pages/about.md

   - /about.html
 ---
 <br>
-I am working as a Postdoctoral researcher at [Institute for Water and Environment (IWU)](https://www.iwu.kit.edu/hyd/english/index.php), [Karlsruhe Institute of Technology (KIT)](https://www.kit.edu/english/), Germany.
+I am working as a Postdoctoral researcher at [Institute of Water and Environment (IWU)](https://www.iwu.kit.edu/hyd/english/index.php), [Karlsruhe Institute of Technology (KIT)](https://www.kit.edu/english/), Germany.
 My research focuses on artificial intelligence(AI)-based flood prediction in small river basins in Germany, as part of the project [KI-HopE-De](https://ki-hope.de/).
 Prior to joining the KIT, I worked as a PhD with the team of [AidroLab](https://www.tudelft.nl/ai/aidrolab) at [Delft University of Technology (TUD)](https://www.tudelft.nl/), the Netherlands.
 My PhD research focus on AI-based detection and quantification of floating macroplastic litter in rivers.

 My official webpage is [here](https://www.iwu.kit.edu/hyd/english/Staff_1391.php).